intellifi-nl/push-doc/spot_protocol_json.md

 ["resource_type","action",{}]\n\n
 ```

 The combination of a `resource_type`, `action` and a valid JSON object defines an event.
-You may recognise the used resources from the webapi description.
+You may recognise the used resources from the [web API description](https://github.com/intellifi-nl/doc-webapi).
 This is no coincidence, we are trying to connect our abstractions where we can.
 In this protocol the `resource_type` is always a noun in it's singular form (other protocol use the plural).
 The `action` is a verb that is applied to the resource.
 This can be "create", "update" and "delete".

 General remarks:
 * The message shall always be ended by a double line feed (\n\n).
 This effectively makes the protocol readable by humans and makes it easy to find messages in a stream.